internaut/memex/README.md

 - `./memex last`: show the date of the last note that was taken
 - `./memex encrypt`: encrypt all note data in the memexdb that is not encrypted so far; the unencrypted notes must be named in the "YYYY-MM-DD.txt" format inside the respective days' folders; if all data is encrypted the command will not report anything

+## License

+This project is licensed under MIT License.
+See *LICENSE* file for the full text.